greg0ire/type_deprecation_experiment/README.md

 You read that right, although it is `class_alias` and I used the `class` constant, both work for interfaces.
 But this is not enough, because nothing guarantees `LegacyFoo` will be autoloaded at some point.
-Using that type in a parameter type hint is not does not trigger autoload, because surely the type should be autoloaded when the object passed as parameter is instantiated.
+Using that type in a parameter type hint does not trigger autoload, because surely the type should be autoloaded when the object passed as parameter is instantiated.
 Well, this optimization does not work for type aliases, which means we have to manually trigger the autoload at the bottom of `ShinyNewFoo.php`.

 ```php
 <?php